 Theravada Buddhist Thought.
 Theravada Buddhism represents one of the most ancient interpretations of the teachings of the Buddha.
 The importance of the Theravada teachings as a philosophy of life, a psychology, an ethical system, a social, political and economic philosophy will be discussed, as will implications of the Theravada doctrines on some of the current social problems in Sri Lanka.
 (Recommended for interested students without prior background in the study of Buddhism.)
 In addition to the theoretical understanding of Buddhist meditation that will be provided, students will be introduced to the practical aspect of Buddhist meditation by taking them for a day's retreat to a lay meditation center in Nilambe.

 Traditional Medicine.
 In this survey course of Sri Lanka’s traditional medicinal practices, students examine the way in which this ancient system changed over time and the various factors that influenced its transformation.
 The principal objective of this course is to help students understand how the country’s geographical location, Indian influence, ancient kings’ contributions, colonial governments’ health policies, nationalist groups’ activities and modernity impacted the state of traditional medicine in Sri Lanka.

-Extra-Curricular Offerings: Dance/ Drumming and Batik classes are held on alternate days during Session II.
+Extra-Curricular Offerings: Traditional Kandyan Dance and Drumming classes are offered at the University during Session II.
 Students have the opportunity to perform in a dance and drumming recital at the close of Session II.
 Past students have also chosen to pursue batik, Sri Lankan cooking, volunteering with children, and many other extra-curricular activities in and around Kandy.